parmindrsingh97/Password-Strength-Analizer/README.md

 ## Contact

-If you have any questions or suggestions, please open an issue or contact the repository owner.
+If you have any questions or suggestions, please open an issue or contact with me.

 ## Enjoy using the Password Strength Analyzer! 😊